chicago-justice-project/article-tagging/CONTRIBUTING.md

 Create a new anaconda environment to download the version for rudimentary testing.
 The Continuous Integration should take care of most rigorous testing, this is just to make sure everything is working.
 I usually run through the example at the top of the README.

 Once you are happy, remove the `rc*` suffix and publish as the actual version.
 You should then create a [release](https://github.com/chicago-justice-project/article-tagging/releases) on GitHub, attempting to log all the changes and attach the tarball created by `python setup.py sdist`.

+## I want to contribute to Chicago Justice Project but I don’t want to work on this NLP stuff.
+What can I do?

+You can help out the [the team scraping articles/maintaining the volunteers' web interface](https://github.com/chicago-justice-project/chicago-justice).
+If that doesn't sound interesting either, we can always use more [volunteer taggers](http://chicagojustice.org/volunteer-for-cjp/).
+Or just show up Tuesday nights and ask what you can do!